NasikhCL/nasikhcl/README.md

 - :telescope: I Worked as a Teaching Assistant Intern At Coding Ninjas, Resolving Students Doubts and helping them in their projects and Other Assignments
 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-nasikh_cl-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/nasikh-cl/)
+- ⚡ Fun fact: Im a Mechangical Engineer By degree

 <hr/>